mnaamani/enet-npm/README.md

     /* connect to server 192.168.1.55:7777 */
     var server_addr = new enet.Address("192.168.1.55",7777);

     /* Initiate the connection, allocating the two channels 0 and 1. */
     var peer = client.connect(server_addr,
                    2, /* channels */
-                   1337, /* data to send, (received in 'connect' event at server) */ function(err,peer,data){ /* on connect callback function */
+                   1337, /* data to send, (received in 'connect' event at server) */ function(err,peer){ /* on connect callback function */
                       if(err){
                         console.error(err);//either connect timeout or maximum peers exceeded return;